Homemade Refried Beans

 Instructions

-- Add the cooked beans to the skillet and cook for a couple of minutes before mixing in 2/3 cup of the reserved bean broth OR broth/stock.
+2. Add the cooked beans to the skillet and cook for a few minutes.
+Then, mix 2/3 cup of the reserved bean broth or broth/stock.
 Continue simmering (at a lower temperature) for 8-10 minutes.

-- Mash the beans using a potato masher for a chunky texture, or puree them using an immersion blender or food processor for a smoother texture.
-Depending on how thick and/or thin you like your beans’ texture, you may need to add more of the reserved cooking liquid and/or stock/broth 1/4 cup at a time.
+3. Mash the beans using a potato masher for a chunky texture, or puree them using an immersion blender or food processor for a smoother texture.
+Depending on how thick or thin you like your beans’ texture, you may need to add more reserved cooking liquid and/or stock or broth, 1/4 cup at a time.

-- Adjust the seasonings to your liking by adding in any salt and/or pepper.
-Spritz with the juice of half a lime.
+4. Adjust the seasonings to your liking by adding salt and pepper as needed.
+Spritz with half a lime juice.

 3 thoughts on “Homemade Refried Beans”